 How the Gravity Forms Signature Field Works on Different Devices

-The great thing about the method in the tutorial is that it will work for all devices and browsers.
+The great thing about the method in the tutorial is that it will allow you to capture signatures across all devices and browsers.

 Start Creating Signed PDF Documents Today